 On our boat we have free flow water, between our dives we serve tea/coffee and snacks.
 We provide you with a fresh sarong everyday (towel).

 There is a semi-dry area under the canopy where you can store your belongings.
 Please remember the space is limited.
 We can gladly store things for you at the dive centre in a locker.

 We recommend you bring a hat, sunglasses, a dry bag for your non waterproof items, and your camera to take pictures of your trip.

-There is one ATM on Nusa Lembongan that accepts Mastercards only, it is not reliable and does not alsways have cash in it!
-It is possible to pay with Visa or MasterCard (+approx 5%) at some hotels and restaurants however your best bet is bring Rupiah with you.
+There are a few ATMs on Nusa Lembongan, they are not reliable and does not always have cash.
+It is possible to pay with Visa or MasterCard (+approx 5%) at many hotels and restaurants however your best bet is bring Rupiah with you.
 You can exchange foreign currency at our resort.

-We accept payment in Indonesian Rupiah or most popular international curencies such as US Dollars and Euros.
-We also accept Visa and Mastercard credit cards, we charge 3% service fees.
+We accept payment in Indonesian Rupiah or most international curencies such as Australian, Singapore, Canadian and US Dollars and Euros.
+We accept Visa and Mastercard credit cards, we charge 3% service fees.
 We also accept PayPal and Bank transfer + service fees.

 The diving around Nusa Lembongan, Nusa Ceningan, and Nusa Penida is amazing all year round.
 Generally we have20-30m visibility.
 Water temperatures average between 25-29’C except during mola season.

 For giant manta sightings – you can dive or snorkle with them all year.
 For mola mola sightings, the best time is between late June to mid October when water temperatures drop to low 20’s.